 Faculty members who are tenure track but have not yet received tenure are referred to as probationary faculty.
 In accordance with ACD 506-03, school directors will consult with school faculty and provide feedback annually to probationary faculty about their progress towards tenure.
 The school director provides a written summary of the feedback to the faculty member and the dean.

-This feedback may occur at the same time and be based on the same material submitted for the annual performance review, but is distinct from the annual evaluation is prospective the school’s estimation of future promise the annual evaluation .
+This feedback may occur at the same time and be based on the same material submitted for the annual performance review, but is distinct from the annual evaluation. in that it is prospective and reflects the school’s estimation of future promise, whereas the annual evaluation is retrospective and summative.
+A progress toward tenure review is both prospective – reflecting the school’s estimation of future promise – as well as retrospective – assessing achievements during the full probationary period.
+By contrast, the annual evaluation emphasizes accomplishments within the most recent three years (with emphasis on the most recent year), is not guided by the criteria for tenure, and generally does not attempt to assess long-range future potential for achievement.

-In addition, probationary faculty members must receive a formal probationary review midway through their probationary period.
+In addition, probationary faculty members must receive a formal and more detailed probationary review midway through their probationary period.
 For faculty members appointed as assistant professors, this review is conducted during the third year and the tenure review is conducted no later than the sixth year.
-For faculty members appointed as non-tenured associate or full professors, the probationary review is c.
-Faculty members interested in early consideration for promotion and/or tenure should consult with their director about the possibility of applying for tenure prior to their final probationary year.
+For faculty members appointed as non-tenured associate or full professors, the probationary review is conducted midway through the probationary period; if the probationary period is four years, the review occurs in the second year, but if the probationary period is five or six years, the review occurs during the third year.
+Faculty members interested in early consideration for promotion and/or tenure prior to their final probationary year should consult with their director about the possibility of applying for tenure prior to their final probationary year.

-The purpose of the annual and the formal probationary review is to give tenure-track faculty member multiple appraisals of progress toward earning tenure.
+The purpose of the annual progress toward tenure review and of the formal, more detailed probationary review is to give a tenure-track faculty member multiple appraisals of the person’s progress toward earning tenure.

 The formal probationary review at midway through the probationary period should closely resemble tenure review except that external reviewer letters are not required.
 The school committee, the school director, the HIDA Personnel Committee, and the dean must review materials prepared by probationary faculty members according to instructions received from the Provost.

 The materials required of such faculty members closely resemble the Faculty Activities Report that faculty members submit for annual performance evaluation, but additional supporting materials or examples of research, creative activity and scholarship should be added.
+The University Provost’s website should be consulted for guidance on what the portfolio should contain and the details of the process.
 School procedures and instructions from school directors should guide probationary faculty members about the format of these additional materials to be submitted, in keeping with the faculty discipline.
 Faculty members should follow Provost guidelines carefully.

 See ACD 506-03 for further information about faculty probationary appointments, extension of probationary periods, probationary review, conditional retention, and termination.
 See ACD 509-02 for information about grievances regarding probationary review.